mustafaalvi/Philosophize-Me/README.md

 # 🧠 Philosopher Dating App - POC video in repository

-A full-stack Tinder-like dating app where users swipe, match, and chat with famous philosophers from history.
-Features a unique blend of modern dating UX with 8-bit RPG aesthetics and philosophical dialogue trees.
+A full-stack Tinder-like dating app where users swipe, match, and chat with famous philosophers from history in a modern dating UX.
 ## Features

 - **Swipe & Match**: Swipeable cards for philosopher profiles with humorous, modernized bios